telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/tag-helpers.md

 ### Overview

-Here is an example of how you can define a kendo DatePicker using a Tag Helper
+The example below demonstrates how to define a Kendo UI DatePicker by using a Tag Helper.

 ###### Example